rust-lang/rls/README.md

 If all goes well, you should have a bunch of JSON data in a directory like `~/rust/x86_64-unknown-linux-gnu/stage2/lib/rustlib/x86_64-unknown-linux-gnu/lib/save-analysis`.

-You need to copy all those files (should be around 16) into `libs/save-analysis` in the root of your project directory (i.e., next to `src` and `target`).
+You need to copy all those files (should be around 16) into a directory called `analysis` in your Rust sysroot (see above for details).

 Finally, to run the RLS you'll need to set things up to use the newly built compiler, something like:

 ```
 export RUSTC="/home/ncameron/rust/x86_64-unknown-linux-gnu/stage2/bin/rustc"
-cargo run
 ```

-Yeah, sorry, it's quite the process, like I said we should be able to do better than this...

-You'll also need to use the above script to run the RLS if you're making changes to the compiler which affect the RLS.
+Either before you run the RLS, or before you run the IDE which will start the RLS.

 ## Implementation overview